wssci/fall-2019-meeting/codeofconduct.md

 The WSSCI does not tolerate any kind of retaliation against an individual filing a report or assisting in the resolution of a report of prohibited behavior (even if no responsive action is taken).
-Retal‐ iation is a violation of the Code of Conduct.
+Retaliation is a violation of the Code of Conduct.
 The WSSCI takes reports of retaliation very seriously.
 Anyone who experiences or witnesses retaliation in any form should report it immediately to the Chair and the Vice Chair.